steveschnepp/blog.pwkf.org/_posts/2021-05-24-using-computer-modern-fonts.md

 except on the part with "monotype fonts".

 As a matter of fact, I even started to use proportional fonts as my coding font.
-Which is not a common trait to say the last.
+Which is not a common trait to say the least.
 But it seems [I'm not alone](https://storck.io/posts/proportional-programming-code-fonts/), in thinking it.
 And I totally agree with Martijn's statement that the terminal is **the** realm of monospaced fonts.